 To deliver affordable, high quality mobile broadband services, operators require fair access to sufficient radio spectrum.
 As a result, governments and regulators carefully manage mobile spectrum, which in turn supports a vibrant digital economy.
 Sometimes this includes charging a price for access to spectrum to encourage efficient use.
-However, evidence shows that when prices are too high, consumers can suffer from more expensive, lower quality mobile services.
+However, evidence shows that when prices are too high, consumers can suffer from slower mobile data speeds, worse coverage and slower rollouts.
+The issue of spectrum pricing has never been more vital.
+Awarding significant amounts of additional spectrum are central to expanding and upgrading mobile broadband services - and will be core to the success of 5G.
+However, instances of spectrum licences being sold for extremely high prices, or going unsold due to the cost, are becoming more common.
+These outcomes undermine consumer mobile services and the wider digital economy.
+The issue is especially problematic in developing countries where spectrum prices are on average three times higher than in developed markets once income is taken into account.